Trains /

 91 trains of 4 cars each, numbered 2001 to 2091

-Bearing similarities to the Bombardier MOVIA C951 and Kawasaki Heavy Industries & CSR Qingdao Sifang C151A trains, 91 T251 trains of 4 cars each will cover the 31-station 43km Thomson-East Coast Line, which will be completed in stages from 2019 to 2024.
+Bearing similarities to the Bombardier MOVIA C951 and the Kawasaki Heavy Industries & CSR Qingdao Sifang C151A trains, the T251 trains will cover the 31-station MRT line spanning 43 kilometres, to progressively be opened in five stages between 2020 and 2025.

 The head of the train is designed such that they are aerodynamic.